vshymanskyy/ViperIDE/docs/Development.md

 $env:VIPER_IDE_BASE_URL = "http://localhost:10001"
 ```

-Without it, a locally served IDE keeps fetching its assets from the production site.
+Without an override, a locally served IDE fetches its assets from the local development server.

 ## Run Locally